IBM/cloud-pak-operations-cli/docs/development_guide.md

 ### Registering a new Click group

 To register a new Click group (e.g., `click-group-name`), add a Python package (i.e., a directory containing a file named `__init__.py`) to the `commands` directory or one of its subdirectories (e.g., `click_group_name`).
-For each Python package below the `commands` directory, a new Click group (i.e., an instance of [LazyLoadingMultiCommand](dg/lib/click/lazy_loading_multi_command.py)) is implictly created.
+For each Python package below the `commands` directory, a new Click group (i.e., an instance of [LazyLoadingMultiCommand](cpo/lib/click/lazy_loading_multi_command.py)) is implictly created.

-## Writing a Db2 Date Gate CLI plug-in
+## Writing an IBM Cloud Pak Operations CLI plug-in

-The Db2 Data Gate CLI is extensible via plug-ins, which are regular distribution packages managed by `pip`.
+The IBM Cloud Pak Operations CLI is extensible via plug-ins, which are regular distribution packages managed by `pip`.

-To add Click commands or command groups to a built-in command group, CLI plug-ins (i.e., distribution packages) must export packages by specifying one or more entry points within the `dg_plugins` group in their configuration file.
+To add Click commands or command groups to a built-in command group, CLI plug-ins (i.e., distribution packages) must export packages by specifying one or more entry points within the `cloud_pak_operations_cli_plugins` group in their configuration file.

 To specify the built-in command group, the `__doc__` attribute of the `__init__.py` module of an entry point package must be set to the path of the built-in command group in the command hierarchy.
 Nested built-in command groups must be separated by slashes.
 If the `__doc__` attribute is not set, Click commands or command groups are added to the root command group.